GLMill/messaging-app/README.md

 Todo

-- css and js not linked :( boo hoo link that
 - linked but error as not on all pages how do we make a script specific for a page?

-- then see if way to send both params though form or else do via js
-- need to find out how to delete datbase entries after suite
+- need to find out how to delete datbase entries after suite. look at after all and Messages.all.destroy

-- finish delete button
+- test is passing - second delete message when it really shouldnt be passing lol

+- i dont like this much logic in the route

+- install simplecov etc stuff